White Australian police officer acquitted of murdering Aboriginal teen in case that gripped the country

-The verdict, which came a few days after a similar police shooting in Darwin, sparked dueling scenes of sadness and joy outside the courthouse.
+The verdict, which came a few days after a similar police shooting in Darwin, sparked dueling scenes of sadness and joy.
+Rolfe hugged his parents and high-fived supporters after the verdict.

+“Obviously I think that was the right decision to make,” he said, acknowledging that “a lot of people are hurting today."

+As he spoke, Walker’s family and members of the Aboriginal community wailed and wept inside the courthouse.

+“We are deeply disappointed and though we have been given a trial, I can’t with honesty say that it has been fair,” his cousin, Samara Fernandez-Brown, told reporters as tears rolled down her face.
+Defense attorneys had falsely portrayed Walker as a dangerous person, she said.

+“They saw only his flaws and wished to put him on trial for his own death,” she said.
+“That’s disgusting.”

 Fatal shootings by police are relatively rare in Australia, a nation of 25 million people.
 Only six people were shot dead by officers in the fiscal year that ended in June.
-But the case has also dovetailed with growing concerns over deaths of Indigenous people in custody, in a country still reckoning with race and its colonial past.
+But the case has also dovetailed with growing concerns over deaths of Indigenous people in custody in a country still reckoning with race and its colonial past.

 No police officer ever has been convicted of murdering an Indigenous person in Australia.
 Some legal experts and activists saw Rolfe’s prosecution as a litmus test for whether the justice system was willing to take seriously Indigenous deaths in custody.